-Charanjit Singh Channi to take oath as Punjab chief minister today
+Charanjit Singh Channi takes oath as Punjab chief minister

-The 58-year-old will be the state’s first Dalit chief minister.
+The 58-year-old is the state’s first Dalit chief minister.

-Congress leader Charanjit Singh Channi will take oath as the new chief minister of Punjab at 11 am on Monday, ANI reported.
+Congress leader Charanjit Singh Channi on Monday took oath as the new chief minister of Punjab.

-Channi, 58, will be Punjab’s first Dalit chief minister.
+Channi, 58, is Punjab’s first Dalit chief minister.
 He is an MLA from the Chamkaur Sahib constituency and has also served as the state’s technical education minister.

-Congress leader Rahul Gandhi is also expected to attend Channi’s swearing-in ceremony, according to ANI.
+Channi is considered close to state Congress chief Navjot Singh Sidhu.

+The Congress is likely to appoint two deputy chief ministers for Punjab, The Indian Express reported.
+Former Punjab Congress chief Sunil Jakhar, who had been approached for the post, has refused the offer, according to the newspaper.

 The Congress chose Channi to lead Punjab on Sunday, a day after Amarinder Singh stepped down as the chief minister.
 Singh resigned just months before the Punjab Assembly elections, which are likely to take place in February or March next year.

-Singh quit the top post after a long-running tussle with Navjot Singh Sidhu, who was appointed the Congress’ chief in Punjab in July.

-The turf war between Singh and Sidhu goes back to June 2019, when the latter was a minister in the state government.
+Singh quit the top post after a long-running tussle with Sidhu.
+The turf war between them goes back to June 2019, when the latter was a minister in the state government.

 At the time, Singh had divested Sidhu of the key portfolios of local government, tourism and cultural affairs and allotted him power and new and renewable energy sources instead.
 Subsequently, Sidhu submitted his resignation as Cabinet minister on July 15, 2019.